seedee/SDHLT/README.md

 > If the shadow covers the point underneath the model’s origin, this could affect its brightness in unwanted ways.
 Control it by setting a custom `light_origin` on the entity (or move the mesh origin internally).

 ### Other
-- Percentage-closer filtering is added to help anti-alias hard shadow edges.
-Increases compile times, so lower values first.
+- Percentage-closer filtering can anti-alias hard shadow edges.
+It also produces smooth contact darkening where surfaces are already more occluded as a side effect.
+Increases compile times, so use lower values first.
 - Bilateral (edge-preserving) filtering can be enabled on blurred lightmap samples to fix thin shadows appearing like dotted lines due to light bleeding into shadows.
 - Deathmatch Classic maps can further push clipnode limits by removing clip hull 3.
 Not recommended in regular Half-Life 1 without your own Quake DM style mods.
 - Minor performance boosts before tracing BuildFacelights, filtering direct lights by distance (exact inverse-square peak contribution threshold) and by surface facing.